 By the time I graduated from high school, I had set foot in every one of the 48 contiguous states.
 Mom and I even went on to explore Southeastern Alaska together a few years later.
 Our travels instilled a wanderlust in me that led to an adventurous young adulthood.
 I hopped an Amtrak train in my senior year of college and spent winter vacation in Seattle, where I met a group of architecture students from New Zealand who invited me to visit their country.
 After graduation, I ventured to the South Pacific and explored as much of New Zealand on foot as I possibly could.
 I’ll never forget the way my soul soared as I looked up at the wispy morning mists in the treetops of the small urban forest I walked through to get to work at a coffee shop in downtown Wellington, or the joy I felt upon reaching a hostel in the woods on the South Island after having waded through a glacial stream where a bridge had washed out.
 I went on to wander, wonder-filled, through cities and wild lands in England, Turkey, Kenya, South Africa, India, Hungary, Croatia, Canada, and Argentina before life as I knew it ended and my mother died.

 My mother’s dying wish for me was to have a family of my own.
 That chance had seemed more remote with every passing year.
 By the time I sat by mom’s side and watched her write goodbye letters in her perfect cursive script, I was 37 years old.
 But someone new had entered my life the same week mom learned she was dying.
 Somehow, it was as if my luck changed for the better just as hers ran out.

 My mother, Sara Yaple Varney, passed away two weeks before my 38th birthday.
-A year later, I was engaged, and a year after that, I was expecting a baby boy.
+A year later, I got married, and a year after that, I gave birth to a baby boy.